-Thursdays are usually reserved for the Court's calendar.
-As a result, trial will not be held on Thursdays unless the jury is deliberating or the Court's calendar allows trial to proceed.
-Therefore, trial days are generally Monday through Wednesday, and on Friday.
+Wednesdays are usually reserved for the Court's calendar.
+As a result, trial will not be held on Wednesdays unless the jury is deliberating or the Court's calendar allows trial to proceed.
+Therefore, trial days are generally Monday, Tuesday, Wednesday, and Friday.